PHIL 1000. Philosophy at Northeastern. 1 Hour.

 PHIL 3387.
 Religion, Nation, and Identity in Modern Jewish Thought.
 4 Hours.

 Examines the thought of major Jewish thinkers of the modern era.
 May include such figures as Spinoza, Mendelssohn, Buber, Rosenzweig, Kaplan, Heschel, and Rubenstein.
-Prereq.
-Two philosophy courses.
+Requires prior completion of two philosophy courses.